 Cemetery and its History for Future Generations.

-We are dedicated to the restoration and preservation of this beautiful, peaceful, and tranquil final resting place in Jacksonville, Oregon.
-Our work includes the education of residents and visitors alike as to the importance of this significant historic site and how it relates to the history of Jacksonville, the Rogue Valley, and Southern Oregon.
 The Jacksonville Cemetery is the final resting place for many of the early "movers and shakers" of Jacksonville, formerly known as Table Rock City.
-Merchants, gold miners, farmers, judges, and doctors are just some of those who now rest below the canopy of Madrone trees.
+Merchants, gold miners, farmers, judges, and doctors are just some of those who now rest below the canopy of Madrone and Oak trees.
 Grave markers reflect the great distances they traveled seeking their fortunes and a better way of life for themselves and their families.
 They read: born in England, Ireland, Germany, France, and from all over the United States.
+For more about the history of the Jacksonville Cemetery, please click here.

 Friends of Jacksonville's Historic Cemetery